larsrickert/vorlesungsplan-plus/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Run with hot-reload for development

 ```
-npm run serve
+npm run dev
 ```

 ### Compiles and minifies for production